Carlos II, King of Spain

 Carlos II’s mother Queen Mariana who served as Regent of Spain; Credit – Wikipedia

 In early September 1665, Carlos’ father King Felipe IV began to feel unwell.
 His stools were bloody which meant he may have had dysentery.
 After great suffering, Felipe IV, King of Spain, aged 60, died on September 17, 1665, at the Royal Alcázar of Madrid.
 Carlos’ mother Queen Mariana was appointed Regent for her nearly four-year-old son, now Carlos II, King of Spain.
-In his will, Felipe IV had ordered the creation of a government commission consisting of carefully selected important people from politics, the church and, society to assist Mariana in her role as Regent of Spain.
+In his will, Felipe IV had ordered the creation of a government commission consisting of carefully selected important people from politics, the church, and society to assist Mariana in her role as Regent of Spain.

 King Carlos II as a child, circa 1666; Credit – Wikipedia